-In addition to majors and minors in English and writing studies, the English department also houses the WRT 100 and ENG 100 programs.
-Both WRT 100 (Thinking and Writing) and ENG 100 (Introduction to Literature) are required for all students at Niagara University.
+In addition to majors and minors in English and writing studies, the English department also houses the WRT 100 and ENG 110 programs.
+Both WRT 100 (Thinking and Writing) and ENG 110 (Literary Perspectives) are required for all students at Niagara University.
 We also offer a variety of electives in literature and writing that can fulfill general education requirements.

 Why Choose English?

 At the 2011 Sigma Tau Delta (English honor society) induction, Dr. Laurel gave an excellent speech about "Why English?" which makes some strong statements about why English is a great choice as a major; then at the fall 2011 induction, Dr. Laurel gave another excellent speech titled "Three Revolutions," which also has some good information about why English is a great choice, even now.
 Dr. Laurel also has a blog for NU English majors that offers clips and comments from other sources on the Internet specifically for English majors.

 How can a major or minor in English or minor in writing studies help you now and throughout your career?
 What does it mean to be an English major/minor or writing studies minor?
 Do English majors get jobs?
 There are some common myths about English majors that just aren't true.

 Five Common Myths about English Majors

 - All you can do with an English degree is become an English teacher!

 Not true!
 (However, there's nothing wrong with becoming a teacher!)
 English majors work in many diverse fields besides education, including: editing and publishing, freelance writing, journalism, library and information science, Web design, business, law, and medicine.
 English majors often go on to professional school in English (obviously), but also pursue professional degrees in law, business and even medicine.